GeorgeB13/E-library/README.md

 # E-LIBRARY
-This is an e-library in java made by 4 colleagues.
+This is an e-library in java made by 4 colleagues using Apache Netbeans IDE.